marco262/my_wiki/data/dnd/subclass/battle-master.md

 **Ambush.**[((bibcite UA Class Features))] When you make a Dexterity (Stealth) check or an initiative roll, you can expend one superiority die and add the die to the roll.

-**Bait and Switch.**[((bibcite UA Class Features))] When you’re within 5 feet of an ally on your turn, you can expend one superiority die and switch places with that ally, provided you spend at least 5 feet of movement.
-This movement doesn’t provoke opportunity attacks.
+**Bait and Switch.**[((bibcite UA Class Features))] When you're within 5 feet of an ally on your turn, you can expend one superiority die and switch places with that ally, provided you spend at least 5 feet of movement.
+This movement doesn't provoke opportunity attacks.

 Roll the superiority die.
 Until the start of your next turn, the ally gains a bonus to AC equal to the number rolled.

 **Brace.**[((bibcite UA Class Features))] When an enemy you can see moves within 5 feet of you, you can use your reaction to expend one superiority die and make one weapon attackagainst that creature.
-If the attack hits, add the superiority die to the attack’s damage roll.
+If the attack hits, add the superiority die to the attack's damage roll.

 **Commander's Strike.** When you take the Attack action on your turn, you can forgo one of your attacks and use a bonus action to direct one of your companions to strike.
 When you do so, choose a friendly creature who can see or hear you and expend one superiority die.
 That creature can immediately use its reaction to make one weapon attack, adding the superiority die to the attack's damage roll.